“Vision will get you inspired. Discipline will take you there.” ~Christine Caine.

 As a student, here is how you can develop self-discipline as a student.

 Lets be honest, who wouldn’t like a week of just slacking in the house watching a series or reading a book or doing whatever it is we do for fun?
 It is a very tempting activity, and when we get time off our already set schedules, that is what we do.
 Relax, unwind, have some ‘me time’.

 Dreaming will paint a future for you, discipline will get you there

-That’s why most of us have great ideas that we never execute, because we are never disciplined enough to do so.
-I wrote an article about why we have so many idea-preneurs, and lack of discipline is one of the reasons why this is so.
+That’s why most of us have great ideas that we never execute, because we are never disciplined enough to do so. .
 Dreaming about your future is great, it gives you a starting point, but it will never get you there.

 I had to put my life in order

 For a long time, I knew what I wanted to do.
 Share knowledge, help people grow, create a whole training structure with great informative choices.
 I had it all at the back of my head, but never really got to do it.
 Aside from self-doubt, discipline is what I lack.

 At some point, I found myself in a position where I didn’t have a choice but to get my life in order.
 After some soul searching, I realized I lacked discipline.
 I make schedules, rules, plans (I really do not like protocol) but if it is what I had to do to get things done, I vowed to do it.

 One question that challenged me was when you are employed, don’t you wake up at 5, commute, sit at the office at allocated hours, whether you like it or not?
 Then why would you not do the same to work for yourself?
 I, therefore, scheduled everything I wanted to do and with a lot of struggle, I finally made a routine out of it.